backdrop-contrib/taxonomy_access/README.txt

    "Administer >> User management >> Permissions"
    (Drupal path: admin/user/permissions).

-   Granting his permission overrides TAC's "Update" permissions for the given content type, so you will not be able to deny the role edit access to any nodes in that type.
+   Granting this permission overrides TAC's "Update" permissions for the given content type, so you will not be able to deny the role edit access to any nodes in that type.
 (The same is true of "delete any [type] content" permissions.)